Kodeden/continued-curriculum/testing-contacts/cypress.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/23e15cf009144b5d9291ec04491a6630?sid=5be5f0ba-d64b-45ee-8cda-3d95818a51ea" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-_Note:_ The reason that we got a failed response, is because we didn't actually send back any response at all.
+_Note:_ The reason that we got a failed response, is because we didn't actually send back any response at all (JSON Server was not 🏃🏾‍♂️).
 So, that means it's a failed request.
 We can update our intercept to send back a valid response, even though we don't really care to use it:

 ```js
 cy.intercept("POST", "/contacts", (request) => {